+With more than 50 years of service experience, Amtrak presents seven top Eastern train trips — all short ones ideal for family-friendly trips.
+We know families with little ones and big ones love trains.
 So as a father, avid train traveler and vacation-lover, I am sharing a few of my favorites family railroad adventures available in the eastern United States.

-Riding the Rails in the Eastern U.S.
+Riding the Rails on Eastern Train Trips

 Did you know that Amtrak operates more than 300 trains each day to over 500 destinations?
 Of interest to families, Amtrak operates more trains in the eastern states than other places.

 Whether you live there, or are planning a visit, these trips will make an excellent introduction to travel by train.
 With my specific criteria, the outlined Eastern train trips should be family budget-friendly.
 They are relatively short in duration and bound to keep your young ones amused from the first utterance of “All aboooaard.”

 Take the train?
 Why, when we have a car?

 While an automobile gives you mobility, when you are on the train, for example, it’s fun to walk around and stretch those little legs.
 Instead of the usual car trip fraught with traffic, train travel offers a great chance for the whole family to look out the windows and see the fabric that is our America.